Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data: Abstract

 \section{Abstract}

 Over the last few years, both ALMA and Spitzer/IRAC observations have revealed a population of likely massive galaxies at $z>3$ that was too faint to be detected in HST rest-frame ultraviolet imaging.
 However, due to the very limited photometry for individual galaxies, the true nature of these so-called HST-dark galaxies has remained elusive.
 Here, we present the first sample of such galaxies observed with very deep, high-resolution NIRCam imaging from the Early Release Science Program CEERS.
-33 HST-dark sources are selected based on their red colours across 1.6 $\mu$m to 4.4 $\mu$m.
+30 HST-dark sources are selected based on their red colours across 1.6 $\mu$m to 4.4 $\mu$m.
 Their physical properties are derived from 12-band multi-wavelength photometry, including ancillary HST imaging.
 We find that these galaxies are generally heavily dust-obscured ($A_{V}\sim2$ mag), massive ($\log (M/M_{\odot}) \sim10$), star-forming sources at $z\sim2-8$ with an observed surface density of $\sim0.8$ arcmin$^{-2}$.
-This suggests that an important fraction of massive galaxies may have been missing from our cosmic census at $z>3$ all the way into the reionization epoch.
-The HST-dark sources lie on the main-sequence of galaxies and add an obscured star formation rate density (SFRD) of $\mathrm{1.3^{+1.6}_{-1.0} \times 10^{-3} M_{\odot}/yr/Mpc^{3}}$ at $z\sim6$, similar to previous estimates.
-Our analysis shows the unique power of JWST to reveal this previously missing galaxy population and to provide a complete census of galaxies at $z=2-8$ based on rest-frame optical imaging.
+This suggests that an important fraction of massive galaxies may have been missing from our cosmic census at $z>3$ all the way into the Reionization epoch.
+The HST-dark sources lie on the main sequence of galaxies and add an obscured star formation rate density (SFRD) of $\mathrm{3.2^{+1.8}_{-1.3} \times 10^{-3} M_{\odot}/yr/Mpc^{3}}$ at $z\sim7$ showing likely presence of dust in the Epoch of Reionization.
+Our analysis shows the unique power of JWST to reveal this previously missing galaxy population and to provide a more complete census of galaxies at $z=2-8$ based on rest-frame optical imaging.

 [1]{\bf{#1}}